difersalest/VIST_Project/README.md

 | English  | 473 stories      | 455     |
 | Spanish  | 127 stories      | 112     |

+## Subjective Analysis Results (`survey_data`)
+The `survey_data` folder contains all the related data collected for subjective analysis in the report.
+It contains some google form screenshots of the format used to collect the data for evaluation of 5 stories.
+The Stories used in the form, the text and images related to them.
+And the raw data collected from the surveys plus the R code used to make the statistical analysis with the respective results, which were discussed in the report.
 ---

 **Made by Didier in Hsinchu with ❤️**